shabicha/To-DoList/README.md

 # QTMA Software Development Curriculum

-Built this to create a development curriculum for QTMA's Software Developer.
-These training modules encompass frontend & backend concepts based in the MERN stack.
+Built to create a comprehensive development curriculum for QTMA's Software Development training program.
+The curriculum focuses on both frontend and backend development concepts using the MERN stack (MongoDB, Express, React, and Node.js).